Steve Cohen (author)

-Steve Cohen is an American author, publishing entrepreneur, and attorney.
-His articles, mostly opinion pieces, appear regularly in Forbes, The New York Times, The Wall Street Journal, City Journal Time, and more.
-He is the author or co-author of six books, including three best-sellers.
-His early career included stints at Time and Scholastic before becoming an entrepreneur.
-He co-chaired the Clinton White House literacy task force "Prescription for Reading Partnership," and served on the Boards of Reach Out and Read and the United States Naval Institute.
+Steve Cohen is an American author and attorney.
+He is a founding partner of Pollock Cohen LLP.

+His articles, mostly opinion pieces, have appeared in The New York Times, The Wall Street Journal, City Journal Time, and others.
+He is the author or co-author of six books.
+His early career included stints at Time and Scholastic.
+He co-chaired the Clinton White House literacy task force "Prescription for Reading Partnership," and was on the board the United States Naval Institute.
 At age 58 he went to law school, and is currently an attorney in New York City.

 Early life and education

-Steve grew up in Lynbrook, New York and was appointed to the United States Naval Academy in Annapolis by Congressman Allard Lowenstein.
-Steve attended the Academy for nearly three years, then transferred to Brown University under the G.I.
+Cohen grew up in Lynbrook, New York and was appointed to the United States Naval Academy in Annapolis by Congressman Allard Lowenstein.
+Cohen attended the Academy for nearly three years, then transferred to Brown University under the G.I.
 Bill.
 He graduated in 1975, with a concentration in Public Policy.
-He was a class marshal, a Rhodes Scholarship state finalist, and was one of two student representatives to the University's Board of Trustees.
 In 2013, he graduated from New York Law School, and is admitted to practice in New York.

 Career

-Early in his career, Steve worked for the Governor of Rhode Island, for the New York State Senate, and for several advertising agencies.
-He was also on Ronald Reagan's national campaign staff in the 1980 Presidential race, where he wrote and produced television commercials and print ads.
-"Podium" and "No More" were ads made for the 1980 Reagan campaign.
-His "Flip-flop" and "Surprised" commercials are in the Museum of the Moving Image collection of classic political advertising.
+Early in his career, Cohen worked for the Governor of Rhode Island, for the New York State Senate, and for several advertising agencies.
+He was also on Ronald Reagan's national campaign staff in the 1980 Presidential race, where he wrote and produced television commercials and print ads "Podium" and "No More".

-For nearly seven years Steve worked for Time Inc. where he held marketing positions, and created and produced the Time Man of the Year television documentaries.
-With James Rich he created "Covermaker," one of the first widely-used educational computer software programs; and he was creator and publisher of the Time College Achievement Awards.
+For nearly seven years Cohen worked for Time Inc. where he held marketing positions.

-Steve spent two years as a vice president with Playboy, and won two Clio Awards for best radio and television advertising campaigns.
-His invitation to CNBC to bring television cameras into the Playboy offices as a half-dozen top advertising agencies competed for the Playboy account resulted in an insightful half-hour documentary on business decision-making.
+Cohen spent two years as a vice president with Playboy, and won two Clio Awards for best radio and television advertising campaigns.

-For nine years Steve was then a Managing Director at Scholastic, the children's publishing company.
+For nine years Cohen was then a Managing Director at Scholastic, the children's publishing company.
 He was responsible for creating and managing several businesses including Parent & Child Magazine, the Parent Bookshelf, and the Everything You Always Wanted to Know About....(Kindergarten, First Grade, Second Grade) book series.
-At Scholastic, he started the print-on-demand, multi-lingual book series he created for the Reach Out and Read literacy project.